This guide is pending an update but most of this still applies.

 Colonist's Inventory/Personal Items

-If you have an item in your user inventory that can be attached to colonists, for instance Background Images, you may attach them by selecting the item and in the modal, hitting "Attach" and attaching the item to a colonist.
-Some items, such as backgrounds, can only have one held at a time per colonist.
+Some items, such as backgrounds, can only have one held at a time per colonist and will be deleted from the colonist if you want to set a new one.
 Others, such as little baubles or trinkets with no gameplay components, may not have limits to how many are held by a colonist.
 You may even have one that hoards different types of a particular item, that's up to you!

 Colonists have no "carry weight" as items and currency have no weight.